 Decriminalizing a substance means only canceling or strongly reducing its penalties.
 However, its sale remains illegal.
-This helps in freeing up the courts, decreasing drug violence, and improving care and treatment for addicts.
+This helps free up the courts, decrease drug violence, and improve care and treatment for addicts.

 Legalization makes it possible to sell and possess the drug for medicinal or recreational use.
 There are often restrictions that come with legalization (such as quantity limits or age restrictions).
 When something is legalized, companies gain the ability to manufacture and sell it on a commercial scale.